Vyral/jason-bramblett/_posts/2021-03-10-REITs-Venture-Capital-&-Investing-in-Commercial-Real-Estate.md

 It’s amazing how much new construction is out there, both residential and commercial. **You might not know it, but the ability to invest in commercial real estate has been around for years.** If you have ever heard of a REIT, it’s short for real estate investment trust, and it allows you to invest in commercial property as a fragmental owner.

-The downside with REITs is that the minimum amount to get in can be extremely high and it’s obviously not a strategy for everybody.
+The downside with REITs is that the minimum amount you need to invest can be extremely high and it’s obviously not a strategy for everybody.
 If you take a look at an area like Air Park East, you’re talking about a billion dollars to build something along those lines today.
 You don’t want 400,000 people in on a commercial investment because then it becomes a logistical nightmare.

-**There are some other ways to invest that don’t require a minimum investment.** Venture capital is an option, but it’s also more risky.
+**There are some other ways to invest that don’t require a minimum investment.** Venture capital is an option, but it’s also riskier.
 It doesn’t give you as much diversification as an IRA, for example.
 &nbsp;

 {% include pullquote.html %}

-Private equity has also entered into the real estate world.
+Private equity has also entered the real estate world.
 Companies like Opendoor and Offerpad are stepping into the real estate world and buying up both residential and commercial properties.

 **Make sure you talk to a financial advisor because there can be certain tax implications with investing in these types of funds.** A lot of it has to do with your age, but each situation is different.